FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_previews/visionportal-previews.rst

 Stream (“back and forth”) will be less effective and less efficient.

-More information is available at the **VisionPortal Camera Controls** page, and at the `FTC Webcam Control tutorial
+More information is available at the **VisionPortal Camera Controls** page, and at the `Webcam Control tutorial
 <https://ftc-docs.firstinspires.org/en/latest/programming_resources/vision/webcam_controls/webcam-controls.html>`__.

 Aspect Ratios in Previews